yoavram/curveball/README.md

 ## Contribute
-curveball is an open-source software.
-Everyone is welcome to contribute !
+**curveball** is an open-source software.
+Everyone is welcome to contribute!
+Please Use issues and pull requests in the official [Github repository](https://github.com/yoavram/curveball)